massimiliano-mantione/fftt/implementation.md

 ## Glob operations

-A *glob-set* describes a set of files to copy from the a source to a destination directory.
+A *glob-set* describes a set of files to copy from a source to a destination directory.
 The set can be expresses in the following ways:

 * A single string, specifying a glob of files that must be copied, like `"my/src/path/*.js"`.
 In this case each file retains its relative path (from the source to the destination).
 These are the special characters of the glob syntax used to filter file and directory names: